-Although the car had the same external appearance, it was considerably more powerful, capable of generating 64 bhp (48 kW) in a standard format.
+Although the cars had the same external appearance, the EIP was considerably more powerful, capable of generating 64 bhp (48 kW) in a standard format.

 Those who had a desire to push their Velox EIP a little further, could adjust the car’s compression ratio a little more to 7.6:1, in which case it would generate 68 bhp (51 kW) of power.